ChaseC-130/ChaseC-130.github.io/public/markdown/definitions/MessageQueues.md

 ## Definitions
 A Message Queue is a software component that allows messages (data, instructions or events) to be exchanged between different systems or components in an asynchronous manner.
 It works on the principle of a producer-consumer model where producers send message to the queue, and consumers retrive and process tham at their own pace.

-# How Message Ques Work
+# How Message Queues Work
  - Producer
     - The component or service that sends messages to the queue.
 Producers are not concerned with how or when the message is processed
  - Message Queue